DefinitelyTyped/DefinitelyTyped/README.md

 #### I'd like to submit a change to a very popular project, why are they treated differently?

 For changes to very popular modules, e.g. Node/Express/Jest which have many millions of downloads each per week on npm, the requirements for contributions are a bit higher.
-Changes to these projects can have massive ecosystem effects, and so we treat changes to the with a lot of care.
+Changes to these projects can have massive ecosystem effects, and so we treat changes to them with a lot of care.
 These modules require both a sign-off from a DT maintainer, and enthusiastic support from the module owners.
 The bar for passing this can be quite high, and often PRs can go stale because it doesn't have a champion.
 If you're finding that no-one is committing, try to make your PR have a smaller focus.